 Theme You said We will Financial Sustainability We surveyed Lambeth providers on the greatest market pressure for providers of adults health and care and the top ranked answer was 'Financial sustainability and cost of living'.
 "Cost of living has significantly impacted those living in London and many frontline staff, who we depend upon, are choosing to work in different sectors, as salaries in this sector are disincentivising people who are passionate and skilled in providing this type of care and support."
 The Market Position Statement sets out our key commissioning intentions, with a specific theme for 'Financial Sustainability'.
 We recognise the vital importance of working with care providers to develop commissioning and contracting models that support financial sustainability for both the care market and the public purse.
+We have worked with partners in South East London to benchmark current care rates, to work towards greater consistency in commissioning arrangements.
+We have implemented the Ethical Care Charter via new home care contracts.
+We have engaged with learning disability providers to develop the LD placement transformation project, based on both provider and client feedback.
+We have worked with residential care providers to embed a more systematic approach to care costs.
 Workforce 'Workforce challenges - recruitment and retention' ranked as second greatest pressure for Lambeth adults health and care providers.
 "What I would like to share with Lambeth is that providers need staff who want to be trained as professional care worker and who will/want to care for vulnerable people and not just focusing on the hourly rate they will receive."
-We are committed to working with provider to develop the care and support workforce.
+We are committed to working with providers to develop the care and support workforce.
 This focus runs through the Market Position Statement and we have a specific focus on workforce as one of our 'enablers' for joint working between commissioners and providers.
+We have developed a strategic workforce plan for Lambeth care staff, including those in the provider marketplace.
+We launched an All Provider Forum and have worked with providers to promote opportunities via the South East London Jobs Hub, SEL International Workers Fund and other sources available locally.